In meetings with clients, one thing we always talk about is how to evaluate the power of Pellucid.

 I then like to add a “relative cost” perspective to advance this message.

 The relative cost is the breakeven time for content production.
-Specifically, how long does it take an analyst or associate to produce the content? and is it quicker than Pellucid?
+Specifically, how long does it take an analyst or associate to produce the content?
+And can Pellucid make it faster?

 Below is a screenshot of the Pellucid pitchbook calculator showing the four inputs needed to determine an average cost per chart and our initial (conservative) assumptions (you can update these based on your data).